ekaf/wordnet-prolog/README.md

 ## News (2026):

+- Add loader.pl, to only load files once.
+- Use call/N instead of univ (=..)
-Speed up the derivation of transitive relation closures: see _thyp_ in wn_query.pl.
+- Speed up the derivation of transitive relation closures (see _thyp_ in wn_query.pl).
+- Remove the last hard cut from this project.